Gibbons-Lab/isb_course_2023/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Posting spam messages, unauthorized advertisement, or messages aimed at exploiting or harming the privacy or cyber security of participants or the organizing team
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Advertisement Policy

+To keep public platforms focused on the course and symposium contents, we do not allow advertisements for products, services, or paid events, with the exception of authorized messages from registered sponsors of the ISB Virtual Microbiome Series.

 ## Enforcement Responsibilities